Chapter 6: Remote and Distributed

 2. Read all updates within 2 hours

-3. React with 👍 when you've read
+3. React with thumbs-up when you have read

 4. Respond to blockers immediately